4th Berlin International Film Festival

 The 4th annual Berlin International Film Festival was held from 18 to 29 June 1954.
 This year's festival did not give any official jury prizes, instead awards were given by audience voting.
 This continued until the FIAPF granted Berlin "A-Status" in 1956.

-David Lean won the Golden Bear by the audience voting for his film Hobson's Choice at the festival.
+David Lean won the Golden Bear by the audience voting for his film Hobson's Choice.

-Films in competition
+Main Competition

 The following films were in competition for the Golden Bear award: